HewlettPackard/shs-docs/docs/portal/developer-portal/performance/iommu_enabled_without_passthrough.md

 - HPCM systems:

-  Proceed to the "HPE Slingshot 200Gbps CXI NIC system install procedure" procedure in the *HPE Slingshot Host Software Installation and Configuration Guide* for instructions on including `slingshot-cxi-drivers-install`.
+  Proceed to the "Install an HPE Slingshot CXI NIC" procedure in the *HPE Slingshot Host Software Installation and Configuration Guide* for instructions on including `slingshot-cxi-drivers-install`.

 ## HPCM compute node optimization setup